 To understand if you have a case look to the definition of medical malpractice: when a doctor or another medical professional - like a nurse or technician - does something or doesn't do something that causes an injury or some harm to you, the patient.
 The medical professional's act or failure to act (called an "omission") is called "medical negligence."
 The mistake or omission can happen at any time during medical treatment.
 For example, your doctor may make a mistake diagnosing your illness, or she may not give you the proper treatment or medication for that illness.
 The key here is the standard of care.
 This is the generally accepted method or methods used by other medical professionals in the area to treat or care for patients under the same or similar circumstances.

 A local example: if you're a 40-year-old stay at home mother with asthma living in South Carolina, the standard of care your doctor must use is the standard other doctors in the South Carolina and surrounding areas use to diagnose and treat asthma in 40-year-old stay at home mother.
 This standard is different, of course, for 20-year-old athletes or a 70-year-old retired railroad worker in another state.
 The standard changes depending on the patient's age and medical problem, and where the patient lives.

-Murray Law Offices will investigate with you to prove your doctor or medical didn't follow or "breached" the standard of care for your particular medical problem, you've made a big first step in making a good medical malpractice claim.
+Murray Law Group, LLC will investigate with you to prove your doctor or medical didn't follow or "breached" the standard of care for your particular medical problem, you've made a big first step in making a good medical malpractice claim.

 Injury or Damage